kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 ## Here is the yaml file for CDI, CNI and KubeVirt:

-[CDI-container data Importer](https://github.com/kubevirt/kubevirt.github.io/blob/master/_posts/2018-10-10-CDI-DataVolumes.markdown): In short Containerized Data Importer (or CDI for short), is a data import service for Kubernetes designed with KubeVirt in mind.
+[CDI](https://github.com/kubevirt/kubevirt.github.io/blob/master/_posts/2018-10-10-CDI-DataVolumes.markdown): Container Data Importer(or CDI for short), is a data import service for Kubernetes designed with KubeVirt in mind.
 Thanks to CDI, we can now enjoy the addition of DataVolumes, which greatly improve the workflow of managing KubeVirt and its storage.

 ```yaml
 ---